jaleed147/COIT20245-Introduction-to-programming-project/Report/report.md

 + The wildlife.py file retrieves species lists from a web service using the requests library with retry logic for potential errors.
 However, functionality needs completion for retrieving specific sightings based on TaxonID.
 + The sighting.py file utilizes functions from other modules and implements sorting for displaying animal sightings.
 + The sightings.py file utilizes functions like display menu, display sightings and display venomous <br />

 By focusing on web service integration,  error handling, and completing functionalities like displaying sightings based on TaxonID, the application can achieve a more robust and feature-rich state.

 ---

-### 7. Conclusion

-This assignment provided a valuable learning experience in developing a Python application that interacts with web services.
-The project successfully implemented the required functionalities, demonstrating the ability to fetch and analyze wildlife data.
-Further improvements and enhancements can be made to increase the robustness and user-friendliness of the application.

----